Eric Braeden: Victor Newman

+In February 2020, Braeden celebrated his 40th anniversary with the show.

 Personal life

-In 1958 Braeden, under his birth name Hans-Jörg Gudegast, won the German National Team Championship in Track and Field (discus, shot-put and javelin with the Rendsburger TSV).
+In 1958, Braeden, under his birth name Hans-Jörg Gudegast, won the Germany National Team Championship in track and field (discus, shot put, and javelin) with the Rendsburger TSV.
 Braeden later went on to win the 1973 National Challenge Cup as a fullback with the Jewish American soccer club Maccabi Los Angeles, scoring the winning goal in the semifinal game and a penalty kick in the championship game against Chicago Croatian.
-In the 1970s/80s he could often be seen boxing at the Hoover Street and Broadway gyms in L.A.
-He is a tennis player and has participated in many celebrity events.
+In the 1970s/80s, he could often be seen boxing at the Hoover Street and Broadway gyms in Los Angeles.
+He was a tennis player and has participated in many celebrity events.

 He married his college sweetheart Dale Russell in 1966.
-His son, Christian, is a director who created the film Den of Thieves, starring Gerard Butler.
+Their son, Christian Gudegast, is a director who created the film Den of Thieves, starring Gerard Butler.

+Health

+In April 2023, Braeden announced he was diagnosed with "high-grade" bladder cancer.
+He discovered his cancer diagnosis while recovering from knee-replacement surgery and while undergoing prostate-related treatment.
+In August 2023, Braeden revealed he was now cancer-free.